CtheSky/gtui/README.md

 )
 ```

-`callback` can be used to notify the execution result, it will be called with an boolean indicating whether execution succeed.
-You can send an email, sms or call a webhook, `gtui.callback` has some common callbacks:
+`callback` can be used to notify the execution result, it will be called with an boolean indicating whether execution succeed. `gtui.callback` has some common callbacks:

 ```python
 # emit a desktop notification, use osascript on mac and notify-send on linux